 The ICC is pleased to present

-As part of our series ITALIAN AMERICANS: MORE THAN 200 YEARS IN THE MAKING, dedicated to exploring the history and heritage of the millions of Italians who emigrated to the United States and demystifying stereotypes, we are delighted to announce our 3rd talk: Italian Immigrant Cuisine in the United States: A History of Food and Diaspora, live from Italy with Prof. Simone Cinotto.
-Presented in English.
+As part of our series ITALIAN AMERICANS: MORE THAN 200 YEARS IN THE MAKING, dedicated to exploring the history and heritage of the millions of Italians who emigrated to the United States and demystifying stereotypes, we are delighted to announce our November talk: Little Italies - A Place or a People?
+The Development of Ethnicity in the US with Prof. Jerome Krase.

-Join us on Saturday, November 5th, 11:00 AM - 12:30 PM (Doors: 10:30 AM) at ICC.
-Prof. Simone Cinotto will connect remotely from Italy (presented in English) with ICC members and friends listening together from our location in the vibrant North Loop neighborhood of Minneapolis.
+Join us on Thursday, November 17th, 6:00 - 7:30 PM (Doors: 5:30 PM) at ICC.
+Prof. Jerome Krase will connect remotely from the East coast with ICC members and friends listening together from our location in the vibrant North Loop neighborhood of Minneapolis.

-This will be a fascinating morning, providing participants with an opportunity to discover ICC's new location, reconnect and enjoy a good cappuccino or espresso, cornetti and biscotti.
-Doors: 10:30 AM; Presentation: 11:00 AM.
+This will be a fascinating evening, providing participants with an opportunity to discover ICC's new location, reconnect and enjoy a glass of wine and light appetizers.
+Doors: 5:30 PM; Presentation: 6:00 PM.